Merkel's party ahead in local votes in northern German state | Politics

 - Germany

-Outgoing Chancellor Angela Merkel's center-right party has maintained its position as the strongest party following local elections in a northern German state, two weeks before a national election in which it is struggling in polls, results showed Monday.
+The center-right candidate hoping to succeed German Chancellor Angela Merkel is celebrating his party's narrow victory in local elections in a northern German state, two weeks before a national election in which he is struggling in the polls.

-Sunday's elections for local councils in Lower Saxony state, in Germany's northwest, may offer the Christian Democratic Union some cheer even though such votes are of very limited significance for the national picture, where polls currently show the CDU slightly behind the center-left Social Democrats.
+Sunday's election for local councils in Lower Saxony state, in Germany's northwest, offered Merkel's Christian Democratic Union party some cheer, even though such votes tend to have a very limited significance for the national political landscape.
+Nationwide polls currently show the CDU slightly behind the center-left Social Democrats.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)